Govardhan Eco Village, India

 We have started our humble attempt in the form of Govardhan Annakshetra at Govardhan Ecovillage (Wada).
 It is an initiative where we serve free full meal lunch prasadam to whoever comes at Govardhan Ecovillage and also in the villages of Palghar without any discrimination.
 We are witnessing the massive impact that this project has created in the lives of people.

 Govardhan Annakshetra is an initiative by Govardhan Ecovillage to feed whoever comes to it.
 The project was recently inaugurated at the beautiful Govardhan Ecovillage in Wada on 18 December 2018.
 At Govardhan Annakshetra, we feed full plant-based meal daily.
 Everyday around 500 to 1000 people benefit from this social initiative.

 Govardhan Annakshetra provides free meals for everyone within its vicinity.
 As Srila Prabhupada said “No one should go hungry around our centers”.
 Adhering to this thought, we believe that food should go in someone’s mouth rather than going waste.
 This thought led us to begin this food movement leading to the inception of Govardhan Annakshetra.

 Govardhan Annakshetra, among all the forms of charity, Annadaan is considered as an act of highest virtue.
 All the other human needs like clothes, shelter, and education impact only the quality of life but food impacts the life itself.
 Govardhan Annakshetra is the ideal place for anyone to experience sheer bliss of feeding the needy.

 Established by Dash Meizler in 2018, the Podrska Foundation is a non-profit grassroots vegan organization of volunteers dedicated to an ethics of care for both human and non-human lives in Uganda.

-Our vision is to educate and empower the most vulnerable humans to fulfil their needs and those of non-human animals, and thus live lives that are healthy, environmentally sustainable, and, above all, ethically oriented.
+Our vision is to educate and empower the most vulnerable humans to fulfill their needs and those of non-human animals, and thus live lives that are healthy, environmentally sustainable, and, above all, ethically oriented.

 Our mission is to respond to the urgent needs of at-risk human beings and to advocate for non-human animals.
 Each of our programs encourages participants to make choices informed by compassion for non-human animals.